rooseveltframework/roosevelt/README.md

 - `appDir`: Root directory of your application.

-  - Default: *[String]* The directory where your project `package.json` is located.
+  - Default: *[String]* The directory where your app's `package.json` is located.

 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
-This setting is ignored in development mode.

   - Default: *[Boolean]* `true`.
+  - Note: This setting is ignored in development mode.

 - `logging`: Parameters to pass to [roosevelt-logger](https://github.com/rooseveltframework/roosevelt-logger).
 See [roosevelt-logger parameters documentation](https://github.com/rooseveltframework/roosevelt-logger#configure-logger) for configuration options.